-International Code for the Marketing of Breastmilk Substitutes and subsequent resolutions (hereafter, the Code).
+International Code of the Marketing of Breastmilk Substitutes and subsequent resolutions (hereafter, the Code).

-- When engaged in collaborative action, Leaders and LLL entities follow the International Code for the Marketing of Breastmilk Substitutes and subsequent WHA resolutions.
+- When engaged in collaborative action, Leaders and LLL entities follow the International Code of the Marketing of Breastmilk Substitutes and subsequent WHA resolutions.

 - Leaders and LLL entities take care that in any collaborative action LLL does not appear to support or be influenced by individuals or non-governmental organizations that do not meet their obligations under the Code.
 Each situation will be different.
 If in doubt, Leaders and LLL entities should consult their local Code committee or the LLLI International Code and Conflicts Committee.